Silver Price Today

 QE has risks including increasing inflation if too much money is created to purchase assets, or can fail if the money provided by central bankers to commercial banks doesn’t trickle down to businesses or the average consumer.

-WHAT IS A SAFE-HAVE ASSET
+WHAT IS A SAFE-HAVEN ASSET?

 Since ancient Egypt, silver and gold have been used as a currency and of as a store of wealth.
 Historically, despite its volatility, precious metals traditionally performs well during periods of financial turbulence or economic weakness.
 To help stabilize an economy, a central bank will loosen its monetary policy or the government will introduce fiscal initiative, these measures can impact a nation’s currency and ultimately increase domestic physical precious metals demand.
 Investors buy gold and silver when they lose confidence in their currency.